-1.35 China, which emerged as the second biggest economy in the world at the time of the last Party Congress, has continued to progress. course adopted since 2012 emphasises development and quality of growth rather than GDP growth.
+1.35 China, which emerged as the second biggest economy in the world at the time of the last Party Congress, has continued to progress.
+The course adopted since 2012 emphasises sustainable development and quality of growth rather than GDP growth.
 Given the economic and social restructuring taking place, the Chinese economic growth of 7.4 per cent in 2014 is significant.
 Vietnam has registered economic growth in the last 3 years marked by a significant increase in exports.
 The success in poverty reduction has been substantial.
 The national poverty rate came down from 22 per cent in 2005 to 7.8 per cent in 2013, though inequality is still growing.
 The DPRK has withstood the sanctions imposed on it and successfully countered the provocative moves of the US and the South Korean government.
 Cuba has been updating its economic system and implementing reforms since 2011.
 Cuba has achieved a big victory in the release of the Cuban Five and in the decision to establish diplomatic relations between Cuba and the US.
-President Obama has openly admitted the failure of the policy of isolating Cuba for the last five decades though the economic blockade by the US has not been withdrawn.
+President Obama has openly admitted the failure of the policy of isolating Cuba for the last five decades.